darrenl5941/sep10-freedom-project/blog/entry03.md

 Some important skills that I learned and the reasons they are important are the following:

 * **Organization** is important because it makes it easier to find things later on.
 Without it a lot of the content I have for my website would be hard to find and it would be hard to figure out what belongs where on the website later on when I have to make it,
-* **Creativity** is important because it allows you to come up with ideas that could be extremly useful in the future and could become important innovations.
+* **Creativity** is important because it allows you to come up with ideas that could be extremely useful in the future and could become important innovations.
 * **Checking information** is important because it can make sure you are not accidentally stealing an already existing idea or concept when you are using your creativity to come up with new ideas.

-Text

 [Previous](entry02.md) | [Next](entry04.md)